-We also have a five-year, £75 million senior unsecured standby letter of credit facility with a different syndicate of lenders, pursuant to which a syndicated letter of credit was issued in favor of Unum Limited (as beneficiary), our U.K. insurance subsidiary, and is available for drawings up to £75 million until its scheduled expiration in July 2026.
-The credit facility provides for borrowings at an interest rate based on the prime rate or the federal funds rate.
+In the third quarter of 2021, we terminated our three-year, \$100.0 million unsecured revolving credit facility, which was originally set to expire in April 2022.
+There were no letters of credit issued from the credit facility and there were no borrowed amounts outstanding at the time of termination.
+Also in the third quarter of 2021, we entered into a new five-year, £75 million unsecured standby letter of credit facility with the same syndicate of lenders, pursuant to which a syndicated letter of credit was issued in favor of Unum Limited (as beneficiary), our U.K. insurance subsidiary, and is available for drawings up to £75 million until its scheduled expiration in July 2026.
 No amounts have been drawn on the letter of credit.
 If drawings are made in the future, we may elect to borrow such amounts from the lenders pursuant to term loans made under the credit facility.

-Borrowings under the credit facilities are subject to financial covenants, negative covenants, and events of default that are customary.
-The two primary financial covenants include limitations based on our leverage ratio and consolidated net worth.
+The two primary financial covenants for the credit facilities include limitations based on our leverage ratio and consolidated net worth.
 We are also subject to covenants that limit subsidiary indebtedness.
-The credit facilities provide for borrowings at an interest rate based either on the prime rate, federal funds rate, or SOFR.
+The credit facilities provide for borrowings at an interest rate based either on the prime rate or federal funds rate.